Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 [public Git repository](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium),
 allowing for collaborative working and revision control.
 GitLab's features offer different possibilities of contribution and ensure up-to-date and consistent content by including a review process.
-In principle, there are three possible ways how you can contribute to this documentation.
+There are three possible ways how you can contribute to this documentation.
-These are outlined below.
+These are described below.

 !!! tip "Before you start"

-    Before you start your very first commit, please make sure that you are familiar with our [Git workflow](#git-workflow) and that you have at least skimmed the [Content Rules](content_rules.md).
+    Before you start your very first commit, please make sure that you are familiar with our [Git workflow](#git-workflow) and that you have at least skimmed through the [Content Rules](content_rules.md).

 ## Git Workflow